SpaceTheme/Steam/README.md

 ## Info
 - Some things only work properly when steam is maximized on a 1920x1080p (or higher) monitor.
   - Smaller monitors may be properly supported later
+- The theme only works properly if you are using the Steam Beta, please do not open any issues regarding the stable version.

 ## Installation
+1. Change your Steam Client Beta Participation from `No beta chosen` to `Steam Beta Update` in the Steam Settings under Interface.
 1. Download [Millennium](https://docs.steambrew.app/users/installing) and follow the provided instructions to install the patcher.
 1. Open the [Theme Page](https://steambrew.app/theme?id=zQndv1rI0FXLh3QTRgOL) and click the Install button.
 1. Navigate to the Theme tab in your Steam settings and select "SpaceTheme."